Tappahannock, Virginia: History

 The settlement was platted for 50 acre, divided into half-acre squares.
-The port was established at Hobbs Hole and called "New Plymouth", later changed back to the Native American name "Tappahannock".
+The port was established at Hobbs Hole and called New Plymouth, later changed back to the Native American name Tappahannock.
 As part of the Tobacco Inspection Act of 1730, public warehouses for inspection and exportation of tobacco, the colony's commodity crop, were established at Hobbs Hole.
 Ocean-going ships could reach this port.

 During the War of 1812, the town was seized by British naval forces under the command of Captain Robert Barrie on December 2, 1814.
 The British left the town two days later, after burning down the courthouse and two jails.

-The Tappahannock Historic District and Sabine Hall are listed on the National Register of Historic Places.
+The Tappahannock Historic District is listed on the National Register of Historic Places.

-On February 24, 2016, the town was hit by a large EF3 tornado, causing massive damage.
+During the Tornado outbreak of February 23–24, 2016, the town was hit by an EF3 tornado on February 24, causing massive damage and injuring more than two dozen people.

+On July 15, 2022, a fire destroyed many businesses along Prince Street as well as multiple homes in downtown Tappahannock, burning nearly half the town block.
+The cause of the fire, which started at the back of the Martin-Sale Furniture Company, remains unknown as of 2023.
+No deaths were reported aside from a pet cat belonging to one of the displaced residents.
+Since that time, the restaurant, furniture store, and art studio have been rebuilt and reopened.

+In 2023, 1710 Tavern opened in a building originally constructed in 1710 that is considered the oldest tavern in the state.
+The historic structure retains many original features, including centuries-old floors, windows, ceilings, and fireplaces.
+Historically, the building served as an "ordinary"—a combination of a tavern and inn—where travelers could pay for food and lodging with money or trade tobacco.
+The structure predates the current road network in the area and functioned as a key stop along the main port.

+During its restoration, efforts were made to blend historic authenticity with modern updates.
+The project incorporated elements such as bar floors made from 150-year-old wood salvaged from a former hardware store in Warsaw, Virginia; seating constructed from 125-year-old church pews from Newport, Virginia; and a bar counter fashioned from 300-year-old walnut sourced from Oakalona in Occupacia, Virginia.

+In August 2024, the first phase of Tappahannock Central Park was completed, establishing a 2-acre recreational area that includes three pickleball courts, a tennis court, a playground, and a splash pad.
+The second phase, scheduled to begin in 2025, will expand the park's amenities with the addition of restrooms and entertainment areas.

 Geography

 Tappahannock is located on the east side of Essex County at 37°55′20″N 76°51′47″W (37.922180, −76.863158), on the southwest bank of the Rappahannock River.
 The river is a wide, tidal estuary here.